-To replicate the behavior of a discrete convolution layer with odd kernel size, $S$ is zero-centered.
-For even kernel size, we shift $S$ by half the dimensions of a pixel.
-We use a 2nd order B-spline for $3\times3$ filters and 3rd order for larger filters.
-We use deBoor's algorithm to evaluate the spline at intermediate points.

-Different padding behaviors from the discrete case are treated differently.
-Zero-padding is replicated by scaling $\layer[f](x)$ by $\frac{|(S+x) \cap \domain|}{S+x}$ where $S+x$ is the kernel support $S$ translated by $x$.
-For reflection padding, the value of the INR at points outside its domain are calculated by reflection.
-For no padding, the INR's domain is reduced accordingly, dropping all sample points that are no longer on the new domain.

-\paragraph{Linear combinations of channels} Linear combinations of channels mimic the function of $1\times1$ convolutional layers in conventional networks.
-For learned scalar weights $W_{ij}$ and biases $b_j$:

-for all $x \in \domain$.
-These weights and biases can be straightforwardly copied from a $1\times1$ convolutional layer to obtain the same behavior.
-One can also adopt a normalized version, sometimes used in attention-based networks:

-\paragraph{Normalization} All forms of layer normalization readily generalize to the continuous setting by estimating the statistics of each channel with QMC integration, then applying point-wise operations.
-These layers typically rescale each channel to have some mean $m_i$ and standard deviation $s_i$.

-where we assume $dx$ is normalized and $\eps>0$ is a small constant.
-Just as in the discrete case, $\mu_i$ and $\sigma_i^2$ can be a moving average of the means and variances observed over the course of training different INRs, and they can also be averaged over a minibatch of INRs (batch normalization) or calculated per datapoint (instance normalization).
-Mean $m_i$ and standard deviation $s_i$ can be learned directly (batch normalization), conditioned on other data (adaptive instance normalization), or fixed at 0 and 1 respectively (instance normalization).
+Here we present a number of additional DI layers that show how to generalize pixel-based networks (convolutional neural networks and vision transformers) to \modelname equivalents.
+Many of the following layers were not directly used in our experiments, and we leave an investigation of their properties for future work.